Four halloween pet safety tips

 Create a calm zone

 Establish a quiet (pet-proofed) room where your pet can retreat from the cacophony.
-Stock it with their favorite toys, comfy bedding, and some treats to keep them entertained.
+Stock it with their favourite toys, comfy bedding, and some treats to keep them entertained.
 Playing soft music or white noise can also help mask the eerie echoes of trick-or-treating chatter.

 Mind the door